mrpandey1/algo/README.md

 ### Chat Bot

-We just need to provide a message to a bot and then bot will determine if the message is fake or not using our machine learning model and will send us the results
+We just need to provide a message to a bot and then the bot will determine if the message is fake or not using our machine learning model and will send us the results

 ![alt text](https://github.com/mrpandey1/algo/blob/main/Screenshots/bot.jpeg)